 Alcohol has been infamous for its after-effects and so have medicines.
-Often, some medications pose risk of side-effects, especially when taken without prescription from a professional healthcare provider.
+Often, some medications pose a risk of side-effects, especially when taken without prescription from a professional healthcare provider.
 Now imagine what may happen when someone drinks alcohol while on medication.

 First, let's know more about the potential side-effects of antibiotics.
 While it is important to take antibiotics whenever prescribed by the doctor, it may have some side-effects at times.
 The most common side-effects of antibiotics include nausea, sleepiness, dizziness, light-headedness and diarrhoea.
 The intoxicating effects of alcohol in the body along with the side-effects of antibiotics can be a very harmful combo.

 More than moderate consumption of alcohol can upset your stomach and cause other digestive problems.
 It may also cause fatigue and dizziness.
 When taken with alcohol, antibiotics and other drugs such as trimethoprim-sulfamethoxazole and furazolidone can trigger symptoms such as flushing of the skin, headache and racing heart.
 If your doctor has prescribed you antibiotics and you are also planning to have as little as a single drink the same day, proactively ask him about the possible side-effects.